wso2/docs-is/en/docs/develop/customizing-my-account-ui.md

     @facebookBlue     : #2d88ff;
     ```

-2. Now, change the primary color variable.
+2. Now, change the primary color variable to refer the site color variable you defined above.

     ```java
     /*-------------------